AdityaSachan/Stock-Market-Prediction-using-Sentiment-Analysis/README.md

-# Stock Trend Prediction Based on Social Media Articles
+# Stock Trend Prediction using Sentiment Analysis

 This is a project that uses machine learning and sentiment analysis to predict stock trends based on social media articles, specifically tweets.
 The goal of this project is to achieve high accuracy in predicting the movement of stock prices based on sentiment analysis of tweets.